What is grading?

 8.Kodomo no Kata – kata for the teaching of basics to young children (not competed)

-For more information about the Judo BC Competitive Kata program please contact competitivekata [@] judobc.ca
+For more information about the Judo BC Competitive Kata program please contact kata [@] judobc.ca

 Black Belt Grading Exams